JagannathAdhikary/auction-system/README.md

     "prividerPrivateAddress":"<PRIVATE_ADDRESS>"
 }
 ```
-Note: <CONTRACT_ADDRESS> can be found from step 5 and for testing env providerPrivateAddress can be any private address that is generated in step 3
+Note: <CONTRACT_ADDRESS> can be found from step 5 and providerPrivateAddress would be deployer of the contract (typically Account #0 in test env) paste the private address that is generated in step 3

 ### 7. Start the Server and Event-listener
 ####  Start the Express server: